In Camden we aim to work closely with parent carers and plan together the support a child or young person needs.

 Children and young people's needs change over time and we want to make sure that families don't struggle if disagreements about the support being provided to your child arises.

 If you have a concern about a decision then please do discuss with the service provider in the first instance.
 If you need support to do this you can contact SENDIASS (previously known as the Parent Partnership Service) and someone can support you.
-KIDS can also provide support to parents and carers.
+Please also see Global Mediation where you can receive support.

 If discussion do not resolve the disagreement, we offer independent mediation.
 (Please see below)